workflowhub-eu/about/Workflow-RO-Crate.md

 ### File Format

-The Workflow RO Crate must be zipped, and have the file extension `.crate.zip` to be recognized by the WorkflowHub.
+The Workflow RO Crate must be zipped, and have the file extension `.crate.zip` to be recognized by WorkflowHub.

 ### Extracted Metadata

-The WorkflowHub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.jsonld`:
+WorkflowHub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.jsonld`:

 * `name` - This will be shown as the title of the workflow.
 * `description` - This will be shown as the description of the workflow.